Skills - insight - learners - leaders

 HMLC’s homeschool hybrid program is an in-person, screen-free experience.
 HMLC educators can assist with ongoing homeschool work, address challenging subjects, complement homeschool learning and more.

-Interested in learning more or enrolling in the Hearts and Minds Learning Community’s early elementary program?
+Interested in learning more or enrolling in the Hearts and Minds Learning Community’s upper elementary program?
 Let’s talk!

 HMLC’s Educational Approach